 What extra benefits do Catalyst’s proposals bring?

-Catalyst’s community development team, Catalyst Gateway, runs community projects and provides funding to community groups.
-So far, Catalyst Gateway have worked with the community and a wide selection of local partner organisations to deliver major improvements in the area, including campaigns to combat litter and flytipping, and to make the towpath safer and more accessible.
+We run community projects and provide funding to community groups.
+So far, we have worked with the community and a wide selection of local partner organisations to deliver major improvements in the area, including campaigns to combat litter and flytipping, and to make the towpath safer and more accessible.
 You can read about current initiatives in the latest By the Canal newsletter and bullet point briefing.

 The proposals for Havelock include a £1m community regeneration fund with a £100,000 community chest to support community projects.
 The regeneration is bringing training opportunities for local people including an award-winning programme of apprenticeships in construction and housing, pre-apprenticeship training, work clubs, and English classes.